hyperledger/fabric/docs/source/private_data_tutorial.rst

 the private data is passed using the ``--transient`` flag.
 Inputs passed as transient data will not be persisted in the transaction in order to keep the data private.
-Transient data is passed as binary data and therefore when using CLI it must be base64 encoded.
+Transient data is passed as binary data and therefore when using terminal it must be base64 encoded.
 We use an environment variable to capture the base64 encoded value, and use ``tr`` command to strip off the problematic newline characters that linux base64 command adds.